galaes/movie-correlation-python/README.md

   - [Methodology](#methodology)

 ## Objective
 This project seeks to find what factors can influence the gross earnings for the movies.
-By conducting a correlation analysis, we will identify the key variables that have significant impacts on movie revenues.
+By conducting a correlation analysis, we will identify the key variables that significantly impact movie revenues.

 ## Dataset